 - Scarring of the skin around the mouth, genitals, and anus

 Exams and Tests

 If the infection is suspected at the time of birth, the placenta will be examined for signs of syphilis.
 A physical examination of the infant may show signs of liver and spleen swelling and bone inflammation.

-A routine blood test for syphilis is done during pregnancy.
-The mother may receive the following blood tests:
+A routine (screening) blood test for syphilis is done for all pregnant women.
+Mothers may receive the following blood tests: